It’s no wonder Shutterstock is one of the largest stock photography site to sell photos. But what makes Shutterstock great to sell your photos?

 You are done!!!

-Your photo is submitted for the review.
+Your photo is submitted for review.
 You will receive a mail within 2 days about the confirmation (acceptance/ rejection) of your photo.

 Shutterstock Rejection Reasons